-- Designed to detect and measure the remnant magnetic field of the asteroid.
+- Designed to detect and measure the remanent magnetic field of the asteroid.

 - Composed of two identical high-sensitivity magnetic field sensors located at the middle and outer end of a 2-meter (6-foot) boom (“arm”).

-- The team is based at Massachusetts Institute of Technology (MIT) and the University of California Los Angeles (UCLA).
+- The team is based at Massachusetts Institute of Technology (MIT) and the Technical University of Denmark (DTU).